davidinfosec/VBAN-Stream-Detect/readme.md

 This tutorial guides you through setting up a Python script to detect VBAN audio streams.
 VBAN is a protocol for streaming audio over a network, commonly used in audio production setups.

-Before getting started with implementing the automatic VBAN stream detection script, please consider following along from this blog post, published by Stanley Solutions' Blog. https://blog.stanleysolutionsnw.com/networked-audio-using-vban-and-rpi.html -- His blog post is well deserved of a majority of credit.
+Before getting started with implementing the automatic VBAN stream detection script, please consider following along from this [blog post](https://blog.stanleysolutionsnw.com/networked-audio-using-vban-and-rpi.html), published by Stanley Solutions' Blog.
+His blog post is well deserved of a majority of credit.
 I have added on some minor tweaks but his work is phenomenal and this repository is built majorly off of his post to modify some things for quality of life and automating tasks.

----
 ## Requirements

 - Raspberry Pi (or similar device), will be receiving the audio